sonnerberg/website/content/kurser/unix-v1/kmom02.md

 ### Course literature  {#kurslitteratur}

-Read the following:
+DV1563 Read the following:

 1. [The Linux Command Line](kunskap/boken-the-linux-command-line)
+    * Ch1 What Is The Shell?
+    * Ch2 Navigation
+    * Ch3 Exploring The System
+    * Ch4 Manipulating Files And Directories
-    * Chapter 6 Redirection
+    * Ch6 Redirection
-    * Chapter 24 Writing Your First Script
+    * Ch24 Writing Your First Script

+DV1466 Read the following:

+1. A Practical Guide to Ubuntu Linux (3rd edition)
+    * Part 3 Digging into Ubuntu Linux
+        * Ch8 Linux GUI
+        * Ch9 Bourne Again Shell